trvrb/dynamics-practical/README.md

 ![beauti_tips](images/beauti_tips.png)

-**Click on 'Date' to resort rows.**
+**Click on 'Date' to sort rows.**

-It will be helpful for later to record that the most recent tip has a date of '2009.75'.
+It will be helpful for later to record that the most recent tip has a date of `2009.75`.

 Next, we need to specify a model of the process by which nucleotide sites evolve.